dku-plant-futures/dku-plant-futures.github.io/content/post/trip-to-ru-vegan/index.md

 - trip
 - restaurant
 date: "2024-12-19"
-title: "😋 Ru Vegan — A Slice of Purpose in Shanghai's Vegan Scene"
+title: "😋 Ru·Pure Vegan — A Slice of Purpose in Shanghai's Vegan Scene"
 images:
 - logo-of-ru-vegan.jpg
 ---

 {{<
     figure src="logo-of-ru-vegan.jpg"
-    caption="Logo of Ru Vegan"
+    caption="Logo of Ru"
 >}}

-I'm here to review Ru Vegan (茹), a vegan restaurant in Shanghai, which I visited with members of Plant Futures DKU on a crisp Monday in December 2025.
+I'm here to review Ru (茹), also known as Pure Vegan, a vegan restaurant in Shanghai, which I visited with members of Plant Futures DKU on a crisp Monday in December 2025.
 But before I tell you about the restaurant, I want to talk about what makes a meal meaningful.